linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 .
 🫥😘🫥🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🫥🥹😊🫥😊🫥😊☺️😊🫥😊☺️😊☺️😊☺️😊☺️😊☺️☺️😊☺️😊☺️😊☺️😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥🫥😊😊🫥😊🫥🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊
 .
-.Here is the revised code with the correct Twilio OTP Voice Call logic using a Twilio hosted **TwiML** application.
-You'll need to replace the placeholder `YOUR_TWIML_BIN_URL` with your actual TwiML URL, which you can generate using Twilio's console to create a basic voice response.

----
+:Here’s the updated version of your script, now including the steps for setting up a **TwiML Bin URL** in **Twilio Studio** to handle the voice OTP functionality.

-### Comprehensive Guide: Implementing Multi-Option 2FA for SSH with Duo Security and Twilio
+### Updated Comprehensive Guide: Implementing Multi-Option 2FA for SSH with Duo Security and Twilio

-This guide outlines how to configure your **Ubuntu server** to secure SSH access using **Duo Security** and **Twilio**, providing users with two options for Two-Factor Authentication (2FA): **Duo Push Notifications** and **Twilio OTP** (via SMS or Voice Call).
-Users can select their preferred authentication method upon SSH login.
+This updated guide includes handling OTP verification via SMS and Voice Call, with the Twilio API used to send the OTPs.
+Additionally, a TwiML Bin URL is used to trigger the voice OTP call via Twilio Studio.

 ---